ArshiyaBagheri/GUI-Calculator/README.md

 # GUI-Calculator
-GUI desktop calculator with Qt in python. \n used Qt-designer and pyside6.
+GUI desktop calculator with Qt in python. used Qt-designer and pyside6.